 The current financial system relies almost exclusively on third parties they trust to process payments.
 They require middlemen are to mediate disputes, which lead to expensive fees and slow processing.
 Satoshi hoped to create a decentralized peer-to-peer payment system with no reliance on central authorities.

 Unlike the traditional fiat currency, BTC is not a physical currency.
-However, the value of Bitcoin equates to the dollar amount on the current market price of BTC.
+However, the value of BTC equates to the dollar amount on the current market price of BTC.
 This price typically has a high volatility, but in the long run has grown exponentially over the past 10 years.

 Similar to gold, Bitcoin has a very finite supply with a total of 21 million BTC that ever be in circulation.
 At Bitcoin’s current mining rewards rate of 6.25 BTC per Block, Bitcoin’s annual production is equal to Gold.